Kitchens Without Backsplashes — 15 Attractive Alternatives That Throw Out the Rule Book

 (Image credit: Ruth Maria)

-Ideal if you are designing a rustic or industrial kitchen, exposed brick adds instant texture and warmth.
-It also makes for a great backsplash material.
+For kitchens without backsplashes, exposed brick walls add instant texture and warmth.
 Durable, splashproof, and heat and stain resistant, it's a strong rival to tile.
 And it can be painted any shade to fit your space.
-And if you haven't been blessed with original exposed brick in your kitchen, there are plenty of brick slip options and then you have the freedom to play around with layout too.
+If you haven't been blessed with original exposed brick in your kitchen, there are plenty of brick-slip options — and then you have the freedom to play around with layout too.

 How can you protect kitchen walls without a backsplash?